Balooog/Project_Yolkless/docs/roadmap/README.md

 This directory houses Roadmap Modules (RM) and their prompt anchors (PX).
 Treat this index as the authoritative map from high-level goals to detailed design prompts.

+Every module should be framed against the comfort-idle benchmarks captured in [`../analysis/IdleGameComparative.md`](../analysis/IdleGameComparative.md); reference it when authoring or revising specs.

 ## Modules

 - [RM-009 — Conveyor Belt Visual Module](RM-009.md)